kaylat2020/py-job-tracker/README.md

 ## help needed!

-Are you a skilled dev looking to contribute?
+Are you a skilled dev looking to contribute? check for open issues and issue a PR!

+## setup

+1. clone the repo
+2. `pip install -r requirements.txt`
+3. run `python src/main.py`

 ## project structure